simsamelie/simsamelie.github.io/_posts/2025-09-17-random_forests.md

 <img width="652.5" height="413" alt="feature important" src="https://github.com/user-attachments/assets/35a1df6d-3ee5-472b-8312-888be9502d33" />

 This is _very_ telling of our model.
 As we can see, only a few columns have incredibly high effect on the predictions and every other column has little to no importance.
-This does make sense in context, since the overall quality of the house would cause two prices to differ greatly eg. a $5/10$ and a $9/10$ would have a wide difference in selling price.
+This does make sense in context, since the overall quality of the house would cause two prices to differ greatly: a $5/10$ and a $9/10$ would have a wide difference in selling price.
 However, two houses with the same overall quality would be within a similar price range, say with one being slightly more expensive due to housing an extra car or being in a nicer neighbourhood.
 To simplify the model, we will take the $40$ most important columns and drop the rest.

 Further, we will also analyse how each column relates to each other.
 In the top 40, we have some similar columns such as 'GarageCars' and 'GarageArea'- these will obviously be highly correlated!
-Using out-of-bag error, I compared the performance of the model when it dropped each similar column in turn, to see if it were possible to remove some redundancies.
+Using out-of-bag error, I dropped each similar column in turn and compared the results to see if it were possible to remove some redundancies.

     def get_oob(df): #a simple error function for comparison m = RandomForestRegressor(n_estimators = 40, min_samples_leaf=15, n_jobs=-1, oob_score=True)